yylin48/macshop-tracker/README.md

-personal macshop Tracker
+Personal Macshop Tracker
 ====
-Macshop Tracker is a script to notice you following the newest post in ptt-macshop every hour.
+Macshop Tracker is a script that notice you following the newest post in ptt-macshop every hour.

 ## dependencies
     python==3.6